-Their new work, published in the current issue of Analytical and Bioanalytical Chemistry, extends the previous work on MILs to the capture of several Gram-negative bacteria of importance to food, agricultural and clinical testing, including subspecies of Salmonella and E. coli O157:H7.
+Hice et al's study, published in Analytical and Bioanalytical Chemistry, extends the University's previous work on MILs to the capture of several Gram-negative bacteria of importance to food, agricultural and clinical testing, including subspecies of Salmonella and E. coli O157:H7.

 The study found no overt antibacterial effects on the cells by the MILs, and showed the potential suitability of the Ni(II) MIL in "pre-analytical sample preparation".